-- Analysis and evaluation of a selected biological case study - Analysis and evaluation of generated primary and/or collated secondary data - Comparison and evaluation of biological concepts, methodologies and methods, and findings from three student practical activities - Analysis and evaluation of a contemporary bioethical issue. - Student-designed scientific investigation.
+- Analysis and evaluation of a selected biological case study. - Analysis and evaluation of generated primary and/or collated secondary data. - Comparision and evaluation of biological concepts, methodologies and methods, and findings from three student practices. - Analysis and evaluation of a contemporary bioethical issue. - Communication of the design, analysis and findings of a student-designed and studentconducted scientific investigation.